 However, if you need to refinance to upgrade to a better house - or get a cosier home - you'll need to obtain a building report so you're confident a potential new property isn't hiding any nasty secrets!
 In addition, a pest inspection could save you from discovering a critter infestation down the track.

-So gather your credit history, existing loan details and documents regarding your regular income to present to your lender.
+Gather your credit history, existing loan details, and documents regarding your regular income to present to your lender.

-With an accepted form of identification - such as a passport or driver's licence - you'll be on track to getting approval for your refinance and achieve a great home loan deal.
+With an accepted form of identification - such as a passport or driver's license - you'll be on track to getting your refinance approved.

 Tags: refinancing home loan